brandur/sorg/content/drafts/sqlc.md

 location = "San Francisco"
 published_at = 2021-09-07T17:10:05Z
 tags = ["postgres"]
-title = "Why We're All in on sqlc/pgx for Postgres + Go"
+title = "How We Went All In on sqlc/pgx for Postgres + Go"
 +++

 After a few months of research and experimentation with running a heavily DB-dependent Go app, we've arrived at the conclusion that [sqlc](https://github.com/kyleconroy/sqlc) is the figurative Correct Answer when it comes to using Postgres (and probably other databases too) in Go code beyond trivial uses.
 Let me walk you through how I got there.